Approximate inference of marginals using the IBIA framework: Results

 \subsection{Evaluation setup}

 For loopy belief propagation (LBP)~\citep{Murphy1999}, we use the implementation provided in LibDAI~\citep{libdaiPaper,libdaiURL}.
 We set the tolerance limit to $10^{-3}$ when time limit is 2 min and $10^{-9}$ for 20 min.
 For iterative join graph propagation (IJGP)~\citep{Mateescu2010}, we used the implementation available on the author's webpage~\citep{ijgp}.
 The maximum cluster size in IJGP is set using the parameter $ibound$.
 This solver starts with the minimal value of $ibound$ and increases it until the runtime and memory constraints are satisfied.
 A solution is obtained for each $ibound$.
-We report results obtained with the largest value of $ibound$.
+The results reported are those obtained for the largest $ibound$ possible for the given time and memory constraints.
+For WMB, we used the implementation made available by the authors in the Merlin tool~\citep{Merlin}.
+Since this implementation uses a fixed $ibound$ value, we wrote a script to run it in anytime fashion similar to IJGP.
+We report results obtained with the largest value of $ibound$ possible.
 For sample search with IJGP-based proposal and cutset sampling (ISSwc)~\citep{Gogate2011}, we used the implementation provided by the authors on Github~\citep{ijgpss}.
 For ISSwc, appropriate values of $ibound$ and $w\mbox{-}cutset$ bound are set by the tool based on the given runtime limit.